Meltrust/forms-project/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:
 - Clone the project unto your local machine
-- Navigate into `index.html` file and run on the browser
+- Navigate into `index.html` file and run on your browser

 ## Authors